 4. Nectar of the C Serum from Fleur & Bee

 This serum uses a vitamin C derivative (sodium ascorbyl phosphate) and stays away from ascorbic acid.
-To enhance vitamin C’s action, there’s ferulic acid, which is antioxidant in its own right.
+To enhance vitamin C’s action, there’s ferulic acid, which is a powerful antioxidant in its own right.

 What’s more, there are moisturizing ingredients like aloe vera juice and skin-softening oils like jojoba oil.